feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 **Result:**
 - New cortical area created with same configuration
 - No connections copied (starts unconnected)
-- Same type, parameters, and morphology defaults
+- Same type, parameters, and connectivity rule defaults

 **Use When:**
 - Creating similar areas